What is Brand Anatomy – Its 8 Major Elements

 - Diversity and inclusion: A commitment to creating a culture of diversity and inclusivity, and to promoting equality and respect for all individuals.

-Brand personality refers to the set of human characteristics, traits, and emotions that are associated with a brand.
 Just like individuals, brands can have a distinct personality that helps to shape how they are perceived by their audience and how they interact with their customers.
 This may involve identifying the brand’s tone of voice, visual style, and overall aesthetic, as well as the emotions it aims to evoke in its customers.

-By developing a strong brand personality, a brand can establish a deeper emotional connection with its customers, and create a sense of loyalty that goes beyond mere functionality or price.
+By developing a back story and strong brand voice, a brand can establish a deeper emotional connection with its customers and create a sense of loyalty that goes beyond mere functionality or price.

-Excitement
+1. Excitement

 Group 1- Brand Design 1: How To Brand a Youthful, Open, and Happy Business– Coca-Cola, Red Bull, and LEGO

-Elegance
+2. Elegance

 Group 2- Brand Design 2: How To Brand an Elegant, Feminine Business– Whamisa, Aesop, and Sabe Masson

-Ruggedness
+3. Ruggedness

 Brands with a rugged personality are tough, outdoorsy, and rugged.